IPTV vs. OTT: Internet TV Delivery Systems Explained

 Muvi offers a variety of plans and add-on options.
 Its standard solution starts at $399/month, but they do offer free trials so you can test their platform.
 Packages include:

-• Standard: $399/month (+ $299/month per app + infra fees), allows 2,000 concurrent viewers, 1 TB of bandwidth, 1 TB of storage, and API access.
+• Standard plan: $399/month (+ $299/month per app + infra fees), allows 2,000 concurrent viewers, 1 TB each of bandwidth and storage, and 200 GB encoding.

 5. Wistia